 Yes, but you may not do anything that would interfere or be perceived as interfering with your abilities as a public servant to be impartial.
-If you are a restricted employee\, you must obtain a leave of absence to do so.
-See the Nunavut Public Service Code of Values and Ethics for more information on this issue.
+If you are a restricted employee, you must obtain a leave of absence to do so.
+See the HRM Directive 207 Public Comment as well as the Nunavut Public Service Code of Values and Ethics for more information on this issue.